adjavon/adjavon.github.io/_posts/2023-06-23-uncertainty-spice.md

 - Special training necessary

 What I did
-- Dropout in the dense layers of VGG (test and train)
+- Trained 10 identical VGG networks on the same data with different random initializations
-- 10 forward passes for each sample
+- Each sample goes through all 10 networks
 - Mean and Std of `softmax(logits)`

 <figure>